Short-time working from 1 July 2021 (application and statement)

 Short-time working due to structural economic difficulties

-Resorting to short-time working for structural reasons falls within the set up of a job protection or recovery plan.
+Resorting to short-time working for structural reasons falls within the set up of a job protection plan.
 It should be noted that job protection plans may also provide for other measures which, if the business's economic situation so requires, may be combined and/or applied simultaneously.

 Please follow this link for more information and/or to start the procedure for short-time working due to structural economic difficulties.